Ten0/homeassistant_python_typer/README.md

 Ultimately this project will probably either find a way to identify event handling jumps automatically to clear caches automatically, or provide overlays for more appdaemon APIs that would also perform implicit cache clearing where appropriate.

-## 💬 Community & Feedback
+# 💬 Community & Feedback

-This project is in its early stages, and this README is probably not as detailed as it could be, so there may be some rough edges, (esp. if you're beginning with programming with code).
+This project is in its early stages, so the documentation might not be perfect yet.

 If you have even the simplest question, or ideas, please open a [Discussion](https://github.com/Ten0/homeassistant_python_typer/discussions/categories/q-a) so we can improve!